yangshun/front-end-interview-handbook/contents/companies/uber-front-end-interview-questions.md

 ## JavaScript

 - Implement a rate limiter attribute/decoration/annotation on top of an API endpoint.
 Caps to N requests per minute with a rolling window.
-[Source](https://leetcode.com/discuss/interview-question/1248
+[Source A](https://leetcode.com/discuss/interview-question/2409192/Uber-or-Phone-Screen-or-Senior-Front-End-Engineer) and [Source B](https://leetcode.com/discuss/interview-question/124880/Rate-Limiter)

 ## User interface coding